Actions and Updates in your Inbox:

 We are concerned that government is getting ready to sell the province to wealthy foreign industry empires by making it harder for Nova Scotians to participate in the democratic processes that inform natural resource management decision making.

-Join Us As We Mount A Defense
+Join Us As We Mount A Defence

 We are mobilizing Nova Scotians into actions to protect our shared natural capital.
 Start by understanding the issues at hand then join us at an event or take action on your own.